 This spice rub recipe is the perfect simple way to season your meat and vegetables.
 It’s also super easy to modify our spice rub to create all different flavors!

 This spice rub goes well on just about everything!
 You’re probably going to look at the ingredients and say to yourself, ‘really?’ – But yes!
 Really!
-This basic spice rub recipe is great on it’s own and also an excellent starting point for other, more complex spice rubs and marinades!
+We like to use this spice rub on all types of meat and veggies.
+Some of my favorites are crispy chicken thighs, broiled flank steak, roasted asparagus, roasted cauliflower.

 - Salt – a good coarse kosher salt is what you’ll want to use.
 Skip the tables salt, please!
 It will work in an absolute pinch but we definitely don’t recommend it.